ItsHeyBlinken/Boilerplate_Code/Memory-Bank/progress.md

 8. **Docker Node** - Containerized deployment setup
 9. **CRM Platform** - Complete CRM with client and server
 10. **E-commerce Platform** - Full e-commerce solution
+11. **GraphQL API** - GraphQL API with Apollo Server and Prisma ⭐ NEW
+12. **NestJS Starter** - Enterprise Node.js framework ⭐ NEW
+13. **Vue.js Vite** - Vue 3 app with Composition API and Pinia ⭐ NEW
+14. **Remix Starter** - Full-stack React framework ⭐ NEW
+15. **Serverless Functions** - Serverless templates for AWS, Vercel, Netlify ⭐ NEW
+16. **Monorepo Turborepo** - Monorepo setup with Turborepo ⭐ NEW

 ### Infrastructure
 - ✅ Comprehensive README files for all boilerplates